This post was most recently updated on November 24, 2021

 Capture the hiring manager’s attention as quickly as possible.
 Cut to the chase by describing who you are in terms of what you’ve accomplished and how these efforts will prove valuable to their company.

 With your social media, résumé, google presence, and cover letter in order, you’re finally ready to start applying!
 Secure the role you’re after by putting your best foot forward.
-Make 2019 your year of professional progression and success.
+Make this year your year of professional progression and success.
 Good luck!